hopez13/aosp_kernel_build/kleaf/docs/ddk/common_headers.md

 ## //common:all_headers\_x86\_64

-Same as `//common:all_headers_aarch64` but for the x86 architecture.
+Similar to `//common:all_headers_aarch64` but for the x86 architecture.
 Include directories and header files are searched from:

 - `arch/x86/include`